-The Naval War College is accredited by the New England Association of Schools and Colleges Commission on Institutions of Higher Education.
-Additionally, the College is accredited to deliver Joint Professional Military Education (JPME) by the Chairman of the Joint Chiefs of Staff (CJCS) through the Process for Accreditation of Joint Education (PAJE).
-This is a CJCS-approved process for the oversight, assessment, and improvement of the JPME programs at intermediate and senior colleges.
+The Naval War College is accredited by the New England Commission of Higher Education (NECHE).
+Additionally, the College is accredited to deliver Joint Professional Military Education (JPME) by the Chairmanof the Joint Chiefs of Staff (CJCS).
+The College is in the process of implementing the newly released Officer Professional Military Education Policy (OPMEP).